 2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of your direct reports (if you have direct reports) and a list of all people that you have held a 1-on-1 with previously.

 15Five auto creates new 1-on-1s between direct reports and managers when the previous 1-on-1 is ended.
 In other words, for the 1-on-1s with your team or manager, you do not need to create a new 1-on-1 each time.
 Simply go to your 'My 1-on-1s' page and find the name of the person whose agenda you would like to view.
-If the 1-on-1 is with anyone other than your manager or direct report, you need to manually create a new one per the instructions in this article.
+1-on-1s are also automatically created if the 1-on-1 is recurring.
+If the 1-on-1 is not auto-created, keep following these steps to create a new one.

 3. Click the Create a new 1-on-1 button.

 4. A 'Create a new 1-on-1 agenda' pop-up will appear, including a drop-down menu.
 Use this menu to find the person that you want to create a new 1-on-1 with, and click on their name.

 If you do not see this dropdown and the option to hold a 1-on-1 with anyone, contact your account administrators and ask them to enable this setting.